-Prime Minister Calls Social Media Executives to Downing Street Over Child Safety Concerns
+Prime Minister to Meet Social Media Executives Over Child Safety Concerns

 Key Facts

-- Prime Minister Keir Starmer has summoned leaders from X, TikTok, and Meta to Downing Street to discuss child safety online.
+- Prime Minister Keir Starmer has summoned executives from X, TikTok, and Meta to Downing Street to discuss child safety online.

-- Executives from companies such as Meta and YouTube will be asked about their efforts to protect children on their platforms.
+- Executives from Meta and YouTube will be asked about their efforts to protect children on their platforms.

-- Starmer warned that failure by tech firms to act on child safety would have “stark” consequences.
+- Starmer warned that failure to act on online child safety would have 'stark' consequences.

 What Happened

-Prime Minister Keir Starmer has called top social media executives to Downing Street to address concerns about child safety online, following reports of inadequate police response to rising online child sexual abuse cases and ongoing parliamentary debate over new regulatory powers.
+Prime Minister Keir Starmer has called top social media executives to Downing Street to discuss measures for improving child safety online, following parliamentary debates on new regulatory powers.

 Why It Matters